cs160-berkeley/prog-01-crunch-time-NathanielLow/README.md

 * App programmed using Android Studio
 * Video recorded using Screencast-O-Matic
-* Special thanks to Jack Thakar for tips on Android programming
+* Special thanks to Jack Thakar (@jathak) for tips on Android programming